MaxWarriner/MATH481_Max_Alta/README.md

-Data and Scripts for the project: Dietary Intake Influences GI Health Outcomes via the GutMicrobiome and Metabolome in Ethiopian Schoolchildren by Max Warriner & Alta McQuillen
+Data and Scripts for the project: Dietary Intake Influences Childhood Diarrhea Via the Gut Microbiome and Metabolome in Ethiopian Schoolchildren. by Max Warriner & Alta McQuillen

 Data files:
 - lily_ps: Raw phyloseq object from Professor Taye